radioclubjp/radioclubjp.github.io/_posts/2025-03-26-signature.markdown

 This is trivially impossible when you have only one box: there's nothing to switch.
 It's also impossible with two boxes: there are only two possible positions and a move must switch between the two.
 The positions correspond exactly to whether the light is on or off.
 What about three boxes?
 Do you understand intuitively why it's true for 3 boxes?
 What about 5 boxes?

-A reader lacking in imagination will benefit from trying the interactive version of the game with five boxes below (credit to Claude 3.7 Sonnet).
+The reader might benefit from trying the interactive version of the game with five boxes below (credit to Claude 3.7 Sonnet).

 {% include signature-game.html %}